About the basics of voltage measurement

 The voltage divider has a circuit built into the housing, an input terminal, and a measurement terminal.
 Also called a high-voltage divider, the basic circuit diagram of the voltage divider is as follows.
 It is used for measuring DC voltage, but it is also possible to measure AC voltage if the frequency supplied by the electric power company is 50 Hz or 60 Hz.

-Note that the voltage divider may generate heat during use, so you must take care to change the resistance value due to heat.
+Note that the voltage divider may generate heat during use, so you must be aware of the resistance value changes due to heat.
 It is also necessary to consider the voltage divider's resistance and the voltmeter's input resistance when making measurements.
 Since it handles high voltage, be careful not to leak from dirt or foreign matter adhering to the terminals.

 Multiplier